ssb22/CedPane/README.md

 Android is a trademark of Google LLC.
 Apache is a registered trademark of The Apache Software Foundation.
 Apple is a trademark of Apple Inc.
+AstraZeneca is a trademark of the AstraZeneca group of companies.
 Baidu is a trademark of Baidu Online Network Technology (Beijing) Co.
 Ltd.
 Bing is a registered trademark of Microsoft Corp.
 BitBucket is a trademark of Atlassian Pty Ltd.